Herbert Gold

-Herbert Gold (March 9, 1924 – November 19, 2023) was an American novelist.
-Originally from Cleveland, he studied at Columbia University in New York City before serving in the U.S. Army in World War II.
-After the War he settled in San Francisco, California but did not become a member of the Beat Generation.
-He was a prolific author, writing 29 novels and works of essays, short stories and poems in his long life.
+Herbert Gold (March 9, 1924 – November 19, 2023) was an American novelist, essayist, short story writer and poet.
+Originally from Cleveland, he studied at Columbia University in New York City, before serving in the U.S. Army in World War II.
+After the War, he settled in San Francisco, California, but did not become a member of the Beat Generation.
+A prolific author, he wrote 29 novels and works of essays, short stories and poems in his long life.

 Early life

 Herbert Gold was born on March 9, 1924, in the Cleveland suburb of Lakewood, Ohio, to a Russian Jewish family.
 His parents were Samuel S. and Frieda (Frankel) Gold.
 His father ran a fruit store and later a grocery store.
 Gold memorialized his hometown in his first book, Birth of a Hero (1951).
 He attended Taft Elementary and Lakewood High School.

-Gold moved to New York City at age 17 after several of his poems had been accepted by New York literary magazines.
+Gold moved to New York City at the age of 17 after several of his poems had been accepted by New York literary magazines.
 While there, he studied philosophy at Columbia University and became affiliated with the burgeoning Beat Generation, which resulted in a lifelong friendship with writer Allen Ginsberg.
-His studies were interrupted when he served in the United States Army from 1943 until 1946, during World War II.
+Gold's studies were interrupted when he served in the United States Army from 1943 until 1946, during World War II.

 In 1946, Gold graduated from Columbia University with a B.A. degree, and M.A. degree in 1948.

-Despite being intertwined with the literary history of San Francisco which greatly defined the Beat Generation, Gold did not consider himself to have ever been a member of this group of writers.
-In a 2017 interview with The Washington Post journalist Jeff Weiss, Gold was referred to as a "Beat-adjacent novelist."
+Despite being intertwined with the literary history of San Francisco, which greatly defined the Beat Generation, Gold did not consider himself to have ever been a member of this group of writers.
+In a 2017 interview with The Washington Post journalist Jeff Weiss, Gold was referred to as a "Beat-adjacent novelist".

 Career

 Gold won a Fulbright Scholarship (1948–1951) and moved to Paris with his new wife Edith Zubrin, and while in Paris he finished his first novel.
 He attended classes at the Sorbonne in Paris during his Fulbright Scholarship.

 After that, he moved around as he wrote, traveling to Haiti and Detroit, and hitchhiking all over the United States.
 He finally settled in San Francisco, where he became a fixture in the literary scene.
-In 1958 Gold taught English literature at Cornell University, as Vladimir Nabokov's successor.
+In 1958, Gold taught English literature at Cornell University, as Vladimir Nabokov's successor.

-Genesis West (Vol. 6), was published in the Winter of 1964 with an interview of Herbert Gold by Gordon Lish.
+Genesis West (Vol. 6), was published in the Winter of 1964, including an interview of Herbert Gold by Gordon Lish.

-Gold's final publication, the poetry collection Fathers Verses Sons: A Correspondence in Poems, co-written with Ari Gold, is forthcoming from Rare Bird Books in March 2024.
+Gold's final publication, the poetry collection Fathers Verses Sons: A Correspondence in Poems, co-written with Ari Gold, was published by Rare Bird Books in March 2024.